 - All canned tuna must be sourced from pole and line, troll, and handline fisheries.
-Tuna from purse seine fisheries is prohibited.
+Tuna from longline or purse seine fisheries is prohibited.

 - The source fishery must be Marine Stewardship Council (MSC) certified OR be rated green or yellow by collaborating organizations, Monterey Bay Aquarium (MBA) and The Safina Center (TSC).
 No canned tuna will be sourced from fisheries that are un-rated or rated red by MBA and TSC.

 - MSC certification and the MBA/TSC rating systems take into account abundance of the tuna stock, impacts of the fishery on the tuna stock and on other species, effectiveness of management for the fishery, and impacts of fishing on the habitat and ecosystem.

 - Canned tuna must be dolphin-safe; tuna will not be sourced from fisheries that are known to intentionally encircle dolphins.

 - Fishing vessels must not engage in shark finning—the practice of capturing a shark, removing its fin for sale, and discarding carcass.
 Bait or other gear used specifically to attract sharks must not be on-board vessels.